AndreiMaikov/OM_shipping--SQL/Readme.md

 - All OM’s shipping operations are both planned and carried out by the company’s employees; the vehicles used for shipping are owned or leased by the company.
 - Order pickers and drivers (and, if there are any, employees who do both jobs) must be provided with shipment assignments specifying the orders they need to assemble/deliver, the related locations and  completion times, etc.
 - It is required that the shipping process is organized in so-called **waves**.
 A wave consists of a time interval established by the OM management and a set of shipping assignments that are to be started and finished during this interval.
-Several waves can be planned for one day (e.g., 10&nbsp;am&nbsp;&ndash;&nbsp;2&nbsp;pm and 3&nbsp;pm&nbsp;&ndash;&nbsp;7&nbsp;pm).
+No waves as well as one or more waves can be planned for one day (e.g., 10&nbsp;am&nbsp;&ndash;&nbsp;2&nbsp;pm and 3&nbsp;pm&nbsp;&ndash;&nbsp;7&nbsp;pm).

 Wave planning can be done in two stages:
     **(A**)&nbsp;determining which employees and vehicles are available for the wave, and